Master's Programme in Physics – Meteorology and Climate Physics

 During a typical week, you will have about 8–10 hours of scheduled classroom time.
 The majority of time is thus spent studying on your own or in a study group outside the classroom.
 You can also choose to conduct research projects.
 They are a lot like thesis work, only shorter in duration, and are an excellent way into a new research field and research group.

 Classes are typically small, ranging from a few students up to about 20.
 This gives you close contact with the teachers as well as your fellow students.
-Our teaching is in English as the student group is international.
+The teaching is in English as the student group is international.

 Instruction consists of lectures, teacher-supervised tuition, and guidance in conjunction with laboratory work.
 The forms of examination vary depending on the course content and design.
 Final exams are more common for theoretical courses, although many tutors have continuous examinations during the course, such as group discussions and hand-in exercises.